csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 to the document any sooner.
 This could lead to lots of dead, unstyled time, and the issue only gets worse the larger the page.
 You can see this in the screenshot above: Start Render is at 2.1s, but the non-Critical CSS is applied at 2.9s.
-Your mileage will vary, but the best advice I have here is to make very very sure that your non-Critical styles do not change anything above the fold.
+Your mileage will vary, but the best advice I have here is to make very, very sure that your non-Critical styles do not change anything above the fold.

 Finally, you’re effectively rendering the page twice: once with Critical CSS, and a second time with Critical CSS plus non-Critical CSS (the CSSOM is